ZHANGJialiHappy/Dashboard/README.md

 ## Inspired by

-I designed a admin dashboard, this dashboard is a part of my design.
+I designed an admin dashboard, this dashboard is a part of my design.

 ## Stack